Home | Volume 49 | Article number 46

 Ethical considerations: the study obtained approval from the Coordinating Committee of the Public Health Teaching and Research Unit of the University of Abomey-Calavi.
 It was also submitted for approval to the health director of the Mono-Couffo department.
 The study was conducted in accordance with the declaration of Helsinki.
 Informed consent was obtained from the head of the household or his/her representative.

 General characteristics of the study population: a total of 620 households were surveyed.
-All the households selected were eligible and none refused to take part in the study The majority of household heads were male (90%) and the average age of household heads is 43 years (±14).
+All the households selected were eligible and none refused to take part in the study.
+The majority of household heads were male (90%) and the average age of household heads was 43 years (±14).
 Most household heads were monogamous in marital status (60.8%) and the average household size was 6 (± 2.3) resident inhabitants.
 The predominant ethnic group was the Sahouè (89.4%).
 More than 70% of household heads were without education (77.4% of respondents).
 Only 10% of households were covered by a mutual health insurance scheme.
 For households that were not covered by mutual health insurance, the main constraint was a lack of financial income, reported by 70.1% of participants.
 For others (11.5%), this was considered as waste of money as they did not often use the health centres.
 Few households had transport means (30.8%).
 Regarding household income, 81.3% had a daily income of less than US$ 3.31 (Table 1).
 Almost all households surveyed (96.1 %) had at least one household member who had been ill in the four weeks prior to the survey.
 However, only 38.9% of them had visited a health facility.
 Malaria was the most commonly reported reason for feeling unwell (49.7%).

 In the case of illness, self-medication (modern or traditional) was the first line of treatment for the majority (89.8%).
 Attending a health facility was considered in the second option (53.0%) when there was no recovery with the self-medication.
 Financial means were the main challenge reported for attending a health facility (99.4% of respondents) (Table 1).
 The median time spent walking from participants´ homes to the health facilities was 68 minutes (IQR= 70) with a median waiting time of 17 minutes (IQR= 20) once at the health facility.
 Regarding geographical accessibility, 61.1% lived in areas with poor road access, especially during rainy seasons, and 44.4% were in areas with natural obstacles in the way (river, forest, etc.) (Table 1).
 Overall, the healthcare access rate has increased from 29.7% in 2014 to 47.1% in 2019.
 In most health facilities, access to care remained low and constant between 2014 and 2019.
 There was, however, a substantial increase in the Gbakpodji and Possotomè health sub-district facilities (Figure 1).